 Hiking at Duntroon Highlands just got a lot more exciting this season with scavenger hunts and trail packages perfect for you.
 The Escarpment is one of only thirteen Canadian UNESCO World Biosphere Reserves, because of its unique cliffs and diverse forest ecosystem (one of the oldest in eastern North America).
-New this year is a series of trail tours that let you discover the forest, formations and farming history that has defined the shape of the Escarpment
+There are a series of trail tours that let you discover the forest, formations and farming history that has defined the shape of the Escarpment

 The Waterfall Tour is a shorter, 1 hour loop that meanders down through the diverse forests and natural rock formations of the escarpment to a lovely waterfall and babbling brook.